-Min HS GPA 3.75 Min SAT (after 3/2016) 1400
+Min HS GPA 3.75

+Min SAT (after 3/2016) 1400

-Min ACT 31 Interview Required
+Min ACT 31

+Interview Required

-- High school diploma or equivalent (a General Education Development certificate, a California High School Proficiency Examination certificate, other official completion documentation recognized by the state of California) before entering the program in the fall semester. - Overall high school GPA of 3.75 or higher (on a 4.0 scale) as well as completion of the following courses with a grade of C or better: - 4 years of English - 3 years of mathematics (4 recommended) - 2 years of natural science (3 recommended) - 2 years of social sciences - 2 years of a language other than English - Standardized Test Scores: - March 2017 and later SAT: 1400 or higher; Pre-March 2017 SAT: 1360 or higher. - Math and Chemistry subject area tests are highly recommended. - ACT Composite 31 or higher - Extra-Curricular Accomplishments: Demonstration of service activities in the community and/or school, employment, athletic accomplishments, or other extra-curricular accomplishments. - Personal Statement: CHS highly recommends that students take the time to consult different resources, like their high school counselor, before writing the personal statement.
-The personal statement is an important component of the selection process.
-The college website contains links to sample personal statements as well as advice for writing personal statements. - An interview is required and may occur in-person, on the phone, or through video.
+- High school diploma or equivalent (a General Education Development certificate, a California High School Proficiency Examination certificate, other official completion documentation recognized by the state of California) before entering the program in the fall semester. - Overall high school GPA of 3.75 or higher (on a 4.0 scale) as well as completion of the following courses with a grade of C or better: - 4 years of English - 3 years of mathematics (4 recommended) - 2 years of natural science (3 recommended) - 2 years of social sciences - 2 years of a language other than English - Standardized Test Scores: - March 2017 and later SAT: 1400 or higher; Pre-March 2017 SAT: 1360 or higher. - Math and Chemistry subject area tests are highly recommended. - ACT Composite 31 or higher - Extra-Curricular Accomplishments: Demonstration of service activities in the community and/or school, employment, athletic accomplishments, or other extracurricular accomplishments. - Personal Statement: CHS highly recommends that students take the time to consult different resources, like their high school counselor, before writing the personal statement.
+The personal statement is an important component of the selection process. - An interview is required and may occur in-person, on the phone, or through video.